davidjsanders/k8s-terraform/README.md

   ../helpers/apply.sh dev | tee /path/to/logs/apply-mmddyy-hhmm.log
 ```

+> Note 1: the `dev` in the command tells the helper scripts to expect to find variable values in a file called `dev.tfvars` in the targets directory.
+If you create other environments, e.g. prod, then create them in a `prod.tfvars` file and pass `prod` instead of `dev`

-> Note, the ../helpers/apply.sh script can take around 25 minutes to run!
+> Note 2: The ../helpers/apply.sh script can take around 15 minutes to run!
 This is because it creates the Azure servics **and** configures all of the machines for Docker and k8s.

 ## Destroying the environment
 To remove the environment run: